 - Recovery test: power off or unplug the headset mid-call and switch to the backup in under one minute without leaving the meeting.

-Shopee’s current published policy lists seven days for received ordinary/preferred-seller items and 15 days for Mall items, subject to conditions.
-Other marketplaces and listings differ.
-Use the deadline shown on your order, preserve evidence, and file through the platform promptly when the item is defective, wrong, incomplete, or materially misadvertised.
+Marketplace return rules can differ by seller, programme, item, and reason.
+Use the deadline shown on your order, preserve evidence, and file through the platform promptly when the item is defective, wrong, incomplete, or materially different from the listing.

 Which models make sense at each level

-- Work-focused wireless: Evolve 65 TE when dual-device use, Link 390, call controls, and UC variant support justify the higher price.
+- The Evolve 65 TE is a work-focused step up when dual-device use, the Link 390 adapter, and call controls justify the price.

 See live Philippine price bands and shopping links in Best Budget Headsets for VA Calls in the Philippines.